RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

 \section{Experiments}

 In this section, we first introduce the related datasets, metrics, and implementation details.
-Then, we carry out extensive experiments to evaluate the performance of our method against other state-of-the-art approaches on public available datasets.
+Then, we carry out extensive experiments to evaluate the performance of our method against other state-of-the-art approaches.
 Finally, a number of ablation studies are employed to verify the effectiveness of our method.